Yoguti/Link-Leap/README.md

 ## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.
+Contributions to this project are welcome!
+If you have any feature requests or bug reports, please submit them as issues or pull requests.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+You are free to use, copy, modify, and distribute this software as long as you include the original copyright notice and license in any copies.
+For more details, see the [LICENSE](LICENSE) file.